Vaginal dryness is present when the tissues of the vagina are no longer well-lubricated and healthy.

 Your vaginal discharge may be tested to rule out other causes for the condition.
 You may also have hormone level tests to find out if you are in menopause.

-- You can buy some lubricants and vaginal moisturizing creams without prescription.
-They will often moisten the area for several hours up to a day.
+- Try using lubricants and vaginal moisturizing creams.
+They will often moisten the area for several hours, up to a day.
+These can be bought without prescription.

-- Using a water-soluble vaginal lubricant during intercourse may help.
+- Use a water-soluble vaginal lubricant during intercourse may help.
 Products with petroleum jelly, mineral oil, or other oils may damage latex condoms or diaphragms.

 - Avoid scented soaps, lotions, perfumes, or douches.